 Simulation and Skills Labs

-We have a very structured simulation and skills lab curriculum.
-Most skills labs are scheduled in the fall of our academic year and the level of training varies between each postgraduate year group.
+Skill labs are scheduled in fall of the academic year and the level of training varies between each postgraduate year group.

-All of these labs are mentored by at least one dedicated faculty.
+All these labs are mentored by at least one dedicated faculty.
 Resident performance during these labs are graded and recorded.
-We have many laparoscopic simulators that are available at the Spectrum Health Office of Medical Education and each hospital where our residents rotate.
-We have recently purchased an endoscopy simulation model for our program in addition to our endoscopy simulation model/program.
+We have laparoscopic and endoscopy simulators and robotic teaching consoles.

-Advanced Certifying Examination Simulation (ACES) curriculum is held weekly during our dedicated Wednesday morning academic conferences.
-During this hour, two residents will undergo mock oral examination scenarios by two surgical faculty.
-Meaningful feedback is given at the conclusion of each simulation, including feedback on examination taking skills and content evaluation.
+Advanced Certifying Examination Simulation (ACES) curriculum is held weekly during our academic conferences.
+During this hour, two residents will undergo mock oral examination scenarios by two surgical faculty members.
+Meaningful feedback is given at the end of each simulation, including feedback on examination taking skills and content evaluation.